-- Students will also participate in a one-hour weekly externship seminar.
+- Externs will also participate in a one-hour weekly externship seminar.
 In seminar, students will engage in group supervision and are invited and expected to share personal reactions, to engage in a process of self-examination, and provide interpersonal feedback to one another.
-Time in seminar will also be spent discussing topics such as current caseloads, crisis situations, general therapy information, assigned readings, etc. (1 hour)
+Time in seminar will also be spent discussing topics such as current caseloads, urgent situations, general therapy information, assigned readings, engaging with invited presenters, etc. (1 hour)

-- Complete paperwork within one week of scheduled client appointment.
+- Externs will complete paperwork within one week of scheduled client appointments.
 Notes documenting urgent concerns should be completed in the same day.
-(1-4 hours note-writing time depending on client caseload at CAPS)
+(1-4 hours note-writing time is provided depending on client caseload at CAPS)

-- Be aware and compliant with CAPS policies and procedures.
+- Externs will be aware and compliant with CAPS policies and procedures.

-- Seek consultation as needed outside of the scheduled supervision.
+- Externs are expected to seek consultation as needed outside of scheduled supervision.

-The doctoral practicum typically totals 8.5 hours minimum (9.5 hours with a one-hour lunch break), unless you have made other arrangements with the externship coordinator at CAPS.
-With a 1-hour lunch break, this externship placement can be completed in one work day.
+The doctoral practicum typically totals 8.5 hours minimum (9.5 hours with a one-hour lunch break), unless the extern has made other arrangements with the externship coordinator at CAPS.
+With a 1-hour lunch break, this externship placement can be completed in one workday.
 If externs would prefer to spread their hours out over two days, this could be arranged as well.
-Students traveling to Penn State CAPS from a distance will be responsible for any housing and food costs, should they decide to stay overnight in State College.
+Students traveling to Penn State CAPS from a distance will be responsible for any housing, parking, and food costs.

-The master’s internship totals 20 hours minimum (plus 2 one-hour lunch breaks) per week.
+The Master’s internship totals 20 hours minimum (plus 2 one-hour lunch breaks) per week.
 The internship is usually completed in two full days and one half-day each week or three full days if needed to meet hours requirements.
-Masters interns will co-facilitate one therapy group or clinic with a senior staff member each semester.
+Master’s interns will co-facilitate one therapy group or clinic as part of the internship.
+Doctoral practicum students may also co-facilitate a therapy group or clinic depending on experience, interest and system needs.
+The co-facilitator is a licensed senior staff member, or a doctoral intern or post-doctoral fellow, who is supervised by a licensed senior staff member.